Code-Institute-Submissions/beep-boop/README.md

 <a name="UX"></a>
 ## UX
 ### User Profiles
 As a user of this website, I am someone looking for a quick and fun memory game to play.
-I could be of any age over the age of around 4 years old, with at least a basic understanding of English.
+I could be of any age over the age of around 6 years old, with at least a basic understanding of English.

 ### User Stories
 As a user of the website, I want:
 * To play a memory game
+* To easily understand how to navigate the website
 * To interact with the website and gain immediate feedback from my interaction
 * The game to be simple to understand and play
 * To be able to read the game instructions should I need them